-PoET needs at least 3 nodes, but works best with at least 4 or 5 nodes.
+PoET needs at least 3 nodes, but works best with at least 5 nodes.
 This is to avoid Z Test failures (a node winning too frequently).
 In production, to keep a blockchain safe, more nodes are always better, regardless of the consensus.
 10 nodes are good for internal testing.
 For production, have 2 nodes per identity.

 Blockchain achieves fault tolerance by having its state (data) completely duplicated among the peer nodes.
 Best practice means distributing your nodes--geographically and organizationally.
 Distributing nodes on virtual machines sharing the same host does nothing to guard against hardware faults.
 Distributing nodes at the same site does not protect against site outages.